Early Days In Montana

 I volunteer with several organizations.
-I’m an active member of the Central Valley Chapter of the California Land Surveyor’s Association and chair both the San Joaquin County Government Liaison Committee and the Construction Committee.
+I’m an active member of the California Land Surveyors Association.
+(I was past president of the CLSA Central Valley Chapter.)
 I’m also an active member of the Sierra Chapter of the American Council of Engineering Companies.
-I serve on the Qualifications Based Selection Committee of ACEC California.
+I serve on the Qualifications Based Selection Committee of ACEC California and I currently chair the ACEC California Land Use Committee.
 I’m a volunteer member of the California Geodetic Control Working Group.

-I am the volunteer editor of the OSGeo Journal and the OSGeo Board Representative for the California Chapter of OSGeo.
-I’m responsible for organizing the chapter’s annual meeting.
+In the past, I served as the volunteer editor of the OSGeo Journal and the OSGeo Board Representative for the California Chapter of OSGeo.
 I also maintain the California Central Valley Survey Control Network.